mbsa-tud/tsad_platform/README.md

 #### (Optional) Custom data preparation

-To prepare the data your own way, you can add your model name to the main *switch* statements in the following files within the `tsad_platform > src > data_preparation` folder:
+To prepare the data your own way, you can add your model name to the main *switch* statements in the following files within the `tsad_platform > src > data_preparation` folder and then call your own data preparation functions:

 * **For deep-learning models**: `prepareDataTrain_DL.m`, `prepareDataTest_DL.m`.
 * **For other models**: `prepareDataTrain_Other.m`, `prepareDataTest_Other.m`.

-**NOTE** If you do so, you must also call your own training and prediction functions as described above.
+**NOTE** If you do so, you must also call your own training and detection functions as described above.
 Otherwise it might lead to errors as the platform doesn't recognize your data.

 #### (Optional) Custom Threshold